vweevers/rnpm/Readme.md

       main.js
       package.json

+For your convenience and npm compatibility, `install` is aliased as `i`.

 ### Version Conflicts

 If different versions of the same lib are listed in two or more `package.json` files, RNPM will issue a warning, and install one version at the project root, and the other version(s) under the right directories.